|site search by freefind||advanced|

 Inflammation and oxidative stress

-Another reason why it is bad for you is that exposure to even small amounts of BPA can affect your health.
-Remember, BPA is an endocrine disruptor that mimics mimics hormones in your body.
+Another reason why it is bad for you is that exposure to even small amounts of BPA and other bisphenols can affect your health.
+Remember, BPA is an endocrine disruptor that mimics hormones in your body.

 And your body is designed to respond to hormones at low levels, whether the hormone is fake or natural.
 This makes many researchers question the EPA’s take on BPA.